test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/variables_and_datatypes.rst

 For best results while working with this tutorial, a basic knowledge of Robot Framework is recommended.

 It is also recommended to explore the tutorial files in the order of their numbers.

+A lot of things can go wrong in all examples of this tutorial (e.g. missing quotes, too much quotes, wrong operators, missing keywords like ``Evaluate``, and so on).
+Not all of these things cause syntax errors immediately.
+But if it's not a syntax issue, there will be no direct feedback by an error message.
+But the result of the test execution is not like expected.

+It is not the intention of this tutorial to go through all possible error scenarios while working with variables.
+We concentrate here on *what works*.
+And the way we do it, might also not be the *only* way to do it in a proper way.

 TOC_